Beginnings of the

 Sheboygan County Historical Research Center

 The Research Center, with the help of an archivist, a librarian and many other volunteers, began in 1983 to organize and catalog this material.
-An official open house was held in January 1984 at 504 Broadway in Sheboygan Falls.
+An official open house was held in January 1984 at 504 Broadway Street (the current Sheboygan Falls Chamber Main Street offices) in the Falls.

-In 1986 Sheboygan County Landmarks Ltd. undertook the restoration of the oldest standing building in the county, the Mill House at 518 Water Street in Sheboygan Falls.
-At the same time larger quarters were needed for the Historical Research Center.
-The Research Center was the perfect adaptive reuse for the restored Mill House.
+In 1986, Sheboygan County Landmarks Ltd., undertook the restoration the Mill House at 518 Water Street in Sheboygan Falls – the oldest standing building in the county.
+At the same time, larger quarters were needed to house the growing collections at the Research Center.
+Relocating the Center’s collections and archive to into the restored Mill House was a good example of repurposing a historic structure.

 The Research Center moved into the nearly complete Mill House in September of 1987 and an open house was held in May of 1988.
 The Mill House was listed in the National Register of Historic Places, as part of the Cole Historic District on December 12, 1988.

-The Research Center continues to grow and fill the restored Mill House more than twenty years later.
+The Research Center continues to grow and fill the restored Mill House nearly forty years later.